HoussemLahmar/Memory_allocator/ReadMe.md

 # Simple Memory Allocator

-This is a simple memory allocator implementation in C, based on the concepts described in the blog post "Memory Allocators 101 - Write a simple memory allocator" by Arjun Sreedharan.
+This is a simple memory allocator implementation in C.

 ## Overview